lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 Currently, in the `Lido` contract the protocol stores two values: `clValidators` (number of validators on the CL) and `clBalance` (their total balance).
 The validator count is used to calculate transient balance and perform security checks.

-It is propsed that in Lido, the `clBalance` and `clValidators` is replaced by `clValidatorsBalance` and `clPendingBalance`.
+It is proposed to replace `clBalance` and `clValidators` in Lido with `clValidatorsBalance` and `clPendingBalance`.
 The oracle report structure changes accordingly — instead of total balance, it now delivers balances split by state.

-#### Accouting oracle report changes
+#### Accounting oracle report changes

 ```diff
 - clBalanceGwei